 The Summer Experience Grant application period is now open until April 17 at 11:59 pm.
 Apply here after reading through the eligibility and application information below.

-While many internships are paid, others, such as government and political groups, media companies and nonprofits, are not.
-And often students identify volunteer opportunities around the world that require some money for travel and living expenses.
+While many summer experiences are paid, others, such as government and political groups, media companies and nonprofits, are not.
+Often students identify volunteer opportunities around the world that require some money for travel and living expenses.

 Tips and resources for identifying summer funding are outlined below.
 We encourage you to make an appointment with a career advisor to discuss your specific situation.

-You might want to start with the Cornell Career Services Library searchable database, Link Library and the Opportunities Marketplace, which include information about grants, travel grants and fellowships.
+You might want to start with the Cornell Career Services Library searchable database, and the , which include information about grants, travel grants and fellowships.
 Also check out Cornell-affiliated programs and grants.